 sudo apt remove example-package

-You can also use the apt purge command to remove the package and all its configuration files.
-For example, to purge the package “example-package,” you would run the following command:
+Use the apt purge command to remove the package and all its configuration files.
+For instance, to purge “example-package,” run the following command:

 sudo apt purge example-package

-After you remove a package, you may also want to remove any dependencies that are no longer needed.
-To do this, you can use the apt autoremove command.
-For example, you would run the following command to remove all dependencies that are no longer needed.
+After removing a package, consider eliminating unneeded dependencies as well.
+To do this, execute the apt autoremove command.
+For instance, run the following command to remove all unnecessary dependencies.

 sudo apt autoremove